“The third option is that other possibility…”

 Buy Vs. Rent Your Life Insurance?

-Sometimes insurance policies are compared to a home that you can either buy or rent.
-Term insurance is like renting life insurance; you only get to keep it for a certain term, and when that term expires, you no longer have it.
+Life insurance policies are sometimes compared to a home that you can either buy or rent.
+Term insurance is like renting life insurance.
+You only get to keep it for a certain term, and when that term expires, you no longer have it.
 With whole life, as soon as you make your first premium payment, you’ve begun the process of “buying” the whole asset.
 This is similar to the way you purchase a home by making your first mortgage payment.

 But there’s a third option when it comes to homes and life insurance policies…